+A common theme running across these murderous acts is all-encompassing teenage love, the protectiveness of parents forbidding this love, and the anger and resentment this creates within their emotional teenage daughters.
 When it comes to murder, teenage girls do not feature highly in the statistics.
-In fact out of the murders carried out in the United States in 2015 only 7.7% of offenders were female.
+In fact, out of the murders carried out in the United States in 2015 only 7.7% of offenders were female.
 Furthermore, only 4.4% of all murder offenders were under the age of 18, with just 7.6% of these being female.
-While Lizzie Borden was 32-years-old at the time she was accused of murdering both her parents with an axe in 1892 in Fall River, Massachusetts, this is one of the first and most infamous cases of female parricide on record.
+While Lizzie Borden was 32-years-old at the time she was accused of murdering both her parents with an ax in 1892 in Fall River, Massachusetts, this is one of the first and most infamous cases of female parricide on record.

 When Jasmine and her boyfriend were found 100 miles away from her home they were both arrested and charged with three counts of murder.
 Steinke had carried out the murders, stabbing Jasmine’s parents downstairs and then moving upstairs to stab her younger brother to death.
 Jasmine was in the house at the time of the murders, testifying at her trial that her younger brother was ‘gurgling’ as he died.
 “I loved him so much.
 I thought it would bring us closer together,” she told the court of Jeremy Steinke and the killings.

-In further research, Professor of Sociology at the University of Minnesota Carl Malmquist in his paper “Adolescent Parricide as a Clinical and Legal Problem” published in the Journal of the American Academy of Psychiatry and Law in 2010, raised the issue of adolescent brains still developing biologically and compared to adults, their prefrontal cortex is not yet fully developed meaning behavioural areas such as inhibition, emotional self-control and risk-taking are affected.
+In further research, Professor of Sociology at the University of Minnesota Carl Malmquist in his paper “Adolescent Parricide as a Clinical and Legal Problem“, raised the issue of adolescent brains still developing biologically, and compared to adults, their prefrontal cortex is not yet fully developed meaning behavioral areas such as inhibition, emotional self-control and risk-taking are affected.

-For teenage girls, falling in love is a new and exciting experience but it promotes a range of emotions in a manner which they have never encountered before.
-Love, trust, jealousy, satisfaction and fear are all circulating in their minds in ways they are unfamiliar with.
-While these emotions may have presented themselves in other relationships in their lives, with their parents, siblings or friends, they are a different set entirely when it comes to romantic love and love for the first time.
+For teenage girls, falling in love is a new and exciting experience but it promotes a range of emotions in a manner that they have never encountered before.
+Love, trust, jealousy, satisfaction, and fear are all circulating in their minds in ways they are unfamiliar with.
+While these emotions may have presented themselves in other relationships in their lives, with their parents, siblings, or friends, they are a different set entirely when it comes to romantic love and love for the first time.

 These emotions and the hormonal changes which underlie them can all play a part in how a teenager behaves, the choices they make and the decisions they feel comfortable with.
-Euphoria related chemicals are suddenly being released in their brains; dopamine, adrenaline and serotonin and dopamine especially is a reward based neurotransmitter working on a pleasure based cycle.
-The more excitement and joy they feel within their relationship, in their communications and time spent with their first love, the more dopamine is released giving them a higher feel good factor.
+Euphoria-related chemicals are suddenly being released into their brains; dopamine, adrenaline, and serotonin and dopamine especially is a reward-based neurotransmitter working on a pleasure-based cycle.
+The more excitement and joy they feel within their relationship, in their communications, and time spent with their first love, the more dopamine is released giving them a higher feel-good factor.

 “They burst into our bedroom and opened fire, shooting me several times.
 Not only did they come in shooting, they also came in with a samurai sword.
 After they shot Penny, they shot me three more times in the back and once in the back of the leg.
 All in all, I think I had been shot 11 times.
 I could not feel the right side of my body, and nothing would come out of my mouth.
 I felt I had been shot in the face.
 Then one of them took the sword and stabbed Penny in the neck, nearly decapitating her.” – Terry Caffey